Commercial roof coating in Cambridge

 The more sensitive the building’s use, the less room there is for guesswork on its roof.
 A survey-led contractor gives you a diagnosis before a price, a system matched to the actual substrate and a clear scope your facilities team can plan around.

-- Physical survey before specification on every project
+- We do a physical survey before specification on every project.

-- Flat-roof moisture checks before any coating is proposed
+- We check for flat-roof moisture before any coating is proposed.

-- Systems matched to single-ply, felt, asphalt, metal and fibre cement
+- We match our systems to single-ply, felt, asphalt, metal and fibre cement.

-- A straight no when coating is not the answer
+- We give you a straight no when coating is not the answer.

-If you are weighing up options for a Cambridge roof, start with the survey: it is the cheapest piece of certainty you can buy.
+If you’re weighing up options for a Cambridge roof, start with the survey.
+It’s the cheapest piece of certainty you can buy.